 Visit our web page for existing private hire operators.

-All taxis and private hire vehicles more than 12 months old (from date of manufacture) are required to pass two MOT tests a year as a condition of continued annual licensing.
-The first MOT certificate must be issued not more than 14 days before the date of the annual licensing inspection.
+All taxis and private hire vehicles, that are more than 12 months old (from date of manufacture) at the point of licensing, are required to pass two MOT tests a year as a condition of continued annual licensing.
+One of these MOTs must be completed no more than 14 days prior to the date of the annual licensing inspection.

 Idling engines contribute to air pollution problems in London.
 Running the engine while your vehicle is stationary pollutes the environment and is illegal on a public road.

 When you keep a vehicle's engine idling it can produce unnecessary exhaust emissions that affect the quality of our air.

 It is illegal to leave your engine running when stationary and you could also risk a fixed penalty notice, under the Road Traffic (Vehicle Emissions) (Fixed Penalty) (England) Regulations 2002.

 It is not illegal to have an idling vehicle engine if you are:

 - Moving slowly through congestion

 - Getting a repair or defrosting a windscreen

 Our compliance officers regularly advise drivers of idling taxi or private hire vehicles to move on or switch off their engine.